walze/waffles/docs/CODING_STYLE.md

 3. Use arrow function declaration (`() => {}`) for anonymous functions.
 4. For targetting components in tests directly (both e2e and unit), use the `data-testid` property.
 E.g. `<Button data-testid="example-button" ... >Example Button</Button>`
 5. If using `TODO` comments, add your GitHub handle alongside the `@` prefix.
 E.g. `// TODO Implement important feature @handle`
-6. Separate internal and external imports into blocks with a new line.
+6. Where appropriate, the remaining consumer-provided properties can be referenced as `restProps` and added to a component.
+E.g. `<Button {...restProps}>`